 Now that you have a better understanding of what tight braids can do to your hair health, it’s time to take action.
 Consider these five tips below to help you master the art of taking care of too-tight braids properly.

 One of the easiest things you can do to combat the feeling of tight braids is to wear your hair down.
-Wearing freshly done braids in an updo can increase the amount of tension on your scalp and the level of soreness.
+You may be tempted to toss your hair into a pineapple to preserve those crisp roots, but wearing freshly done braids in an updo can increase the amount of tension on your scalp and the level of soreness.
 Play it safe and leave your braids down until the roots loosen up a bit.

 Another way to loosen tight braids is to rely on a braid or tension spray.
 This protective style essential keeps your woven masterpiece neat and moisturized, while also soothing a dry scalp.
-Many come with nozzles shaped to get products underneath tight box braids, tight cornrows and even wigs, and right to the roots.
+Many come with nozzles shaped to get products underneath tight box braids, tight cornrows, braids for weaves and wigs, and right to the roots.
 Be sure to use a light layer to keep product buildup at bay.

 If you don’t have a braid spray on hand, you can also opt for a leave-in conditioner.
-The L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In is a lightweight offering that’s formulated to deeply nourish curls and waves.
-It also works to moisturize without weighing your hair down.
-Gently massage a dime-sized amount of leave-in conditioner through your hair with your fingertips to loosen your braids.
+The L’Oréal Paris Elvive Dream Lengths Super Curls Cream Leave-In and L’Oréal Paris Elvive Dream Lengths Curls Non-Stop Dreamy Curls Leave-in Conditioner are both lightweight offerings formulated to deeply nourish curls and waves.
+They also work to moisturize without weighing down your hair.
+Gently massage your leave-in conditioner of choice through your hair with your fingertips to help loosen your braids.

 Scalp massages should not only be reserved for your pampering sessions.
 They can actually help loosen your braids and soothe a sore scalp.
 Lay the groundwork for your scalp massage by reaching for hair serum, like the L’Oréal Paris Elvive Extraordinary Oil Treatment.
 Apply a few drops to your hands and gently massage the oil into your scalp with your fingertips to achieve loose braids.

 Since tight braids can feel really heavy on your head, it’s not a bad idea to add warm water into the mix.
 Wet a washcloth with lukewarm water and gently massage it against your scalp or place a warm wet towel over your head and massage your scalp.
-Once complete, pat dry your mane with an old T-shirt and your braids should have a looser feel.
+Once complete, pat your mane dry with an old T-shirt or microfiber towel and your braids should have a looser feel.